tien/reactive-dot/apps/docs/react/getting-started/query.md

 ## Refreshing queries

-Certain query, like runtime API calls & reading of storage entries doesn't create any subscriptions.
+Certain query, like runtime API calls doesn't create any subscriptions.
 In order to get the latest data, they must be manually refreshed with the [`useLazyLoadQueryWithRefresh`](/api/react/function/useLazyLoadQueryWithRefresh) hook.

 ```tsx
 import { useTransition } from "react";